jundalisay/superb/content/en/research/george/progress-poverty/chapter-12.md

-+++
+---
+heading: "Chapter 12"
-title=  "The Cause of Interest" description=  "Interest includes all returns from using capital, not just payments from borrower to lender" image=  "/covers/progress.jpg" linkb=  "/research/george/progress-poverty/chapter-12" linkbtext=  "The Cause of Interest" linkf=  "/research/george/progress-poverty/chapter-25" linkftext=  "The True Remedy" heading=  "Chapter 12"
+title: "The Cause of Interest"
+description: "Interest includes all returns from using capital, not just payments from borrower to lender"
-+++
+weight: 26
+image: "/covers/progress.jpg"
+author: Henry George
+---

 I have already warned of confusing profits with interest.
 Interest includes all returns from using capital, not just payments from borrower to lender.